ulixee/hero/docs/main/BasicClient/AwaitedDOM.md

 # AwaitedDOM

-> AwaitedDOM is a NodeJs implementation of W3C's DOM specification that makes it easy to call properties and methods located in a remote browser engine as if they were local to your scraper script's context.
+> The AwaitedDOM is a NodeJs implementation of W3C's DOM specification that makes it easy to call properties and methods located in a remote browser engine as if they were local to your scraper script context.

+## What Properties and Methods Can I Use?

-AwaitedDOM currently implements a subset of the full DOM specification.
-Most of the readonly properties and methods have been implemented, however we haven't added DOM manipulation APIs because we believe they are too easy to detect by website bot blockers.
+Many readonly properties and methods have been implemented.
+We haven't added DOM manipulation APIs because we believe they are easy to detect by the website.
+We recommend performing actions as a human as much as possible (click, type, move the mouse, etc).

-Explore the DOM classes listed on this page to see what has been implmented.
-You'll find a list of the unimplemented methods and properties located at the bottom of each page.
+On each documented class, you can find a list of the unimplemented methods and properties at the bottom.

-## First, The DOM Extensions

-AwaitedDOM adds several DOM extensions to make Hero easier to use.
-These extensions are prefixed with the "$" character to keep  "non-standard" methods/properties separate from the standard implementation.
-You can find [the full list here](/docs/hero/basic-client/awaited-dom-extensions).

 ## Document Interfaces